hyc0812/hyc0812/README.md

 - 🔭 I’m currently working on ...
 IoT Access Management and Blockchain Development
 - 🌱 I’m currently learning ...
 React.js / Solidity / Java / Python / JavaScript / Arduino / Cpp
-- 👯 I’m looking to collaborate on ...
-Playing with IoT and BlockChain
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-Anything
-- 😄 Pronouns: ...
-He / Him
 - 📫 How to reach me: ... yongchanghe8@gmail.com
 - ⚡ Personal...
 [BLOG](https://dev.to/yongchanghe)